VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/02-delivery.md

 #### 2.2.3 Rerouting Traffic

 The responsibility of ensuring that all aircraft have the accurate and realistic route lies with the GMP.
-The GMP should utilize the RouteChecker tool for this purpose.
+The GMP should utilize the VFPC tool for this purpose.

 If a traffic files an invalid route, they shall be informed by GMP of such as soon as they have connected to the network by private message or on frequency.